Top 5 Most Popular Tourist Attractions in Kodaikanal

 1. Bryant Park

-This is a very large park located in the middle of the town.
+This is a large park located in the middle of the town.
 It is so vast that it can accommodate huge crowds comfortably.
 There are many bodies of water, flowering plants, trees and open lawns inside the park.
 The main attraction in the park is the rose garden, which houses many varieties of roses and a Bodhi tree.
-There is also a greenhouse, where exotic plants from all over the world thrive and delight.
+An Eucalyptus tree more than 150 years old is an added attraction.

 2. Coaker's Walk